kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 6

-- Continue reviewing feature exceptions as needed
+- Continue reviewing enhancement exceptions as needed
 - Release themes should be completed by now
 - Exception requests should be almost zero
 - The kubeadm and other dependent project issues should be created already
-- Check in with SIGs on their feature work to make sure they know code freeze is 3 weeks away, as well as emailing the kubernetes-dev list, and notifying the community at the weekly meeting
+- Check in with SIGs on their enhancement work to make sure they know code freeze is 3 weeks away, as well as emailing the kubernetes-dev list, and notifying the community at the weekly meeting
-- Adjust the features repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)
+- Adjust the enhancements repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)
 - Remind Test Infra Lead that branch CI jobs will need next week.

 ### Week 7